Engee documentation

 Conclusion

-In this example, we found solutions to a system of nonlinear equations using a problem-oriented approach.
-We used the library JuMP to formulate our problem and the nonlinear solver library Ipopt to find solutions to the problem.
+In this example, we have found solutions for a system of nonlinear equations using a problem-oriented approach.
+We used the library JuMP for the formulation of our problem and the library of the nonlinear solver Ipopt to find solutions to the problem.